 Grant Award Process

-FYSB distributes AEGP funds based on the proportion of low-income children in each State or Territory.
-States must fund at least 43 percent of the project’s total cost with non-Federal resources.
-In FY 2013, $36.9 million was granted to 39 States and Territories.
+FYSB distributes Title V State SRAE funds based on the proportion of low-income children in each state or territory.
+In FY 2018, $46,994,375 million was awarded to 37 states and territories.